-You can configure user settings, such as the email address of users and quota alerts, and set user quota threshold using Operations Manager.
+You can configure user settings such as e-mail address of users and quota alerts, and set user quota threshold using Operations Manager.

-- 1. Click Control Center > Home > Group Status > Quotas > Report > User Quotas, All. - 2.
-Click the Edit Settings link in the lower left corner. - 3.
-Edit settings such as email address of the user, quota alerts and user quota alerts for full threshold and nearly full threshold, resource tag, and so on. - You can leave the email address field blank if you want the DataFabric Manager server to use the default email address of the user. - 4.
-Click Update.
+- 1. Click Control Center > Home > Group Status > File SRM (or Quotas) > Report > User Quotas, All - 2.
+Click the Edit Settings link in the lower left corner. - You can edit E-mail Address of the user, Send Quota Alerts Now, User Quota Full Threshold (%), User Quota Nearly Full Threshold (%), Owner E-mail, Owner Name, and Resource Tag.

+You can leave the e-mail address field blank if you want the DataFabric Manager server to use the default e-mail address of the user.